10 Things to Look For In eDiscovery Software

 4. Minimal training

 The best eDiscovery software will require very little training to get you started.
 This goes hand in hand with UX in that if it’s easy to use, it shouldn’t take you long to get the hang of things.
-If it’s taking you a long time to understand how things work in the beginning, chances are you’ll end up wasting time searching for answers down the line.
+If it’s taking your team a long time to understand how things work in the beginning, chances are you’ll end up wasting time searching for more answers down the line.
 If the training period is longer than an hour or two, think again about whether or not this is the software for you.

 5. Powerful security